Ask a question

 - Fund your account by:

-Can I convert a current Ally account to a trust account?
+Can I convert a current Ally account to an account for a Trust?

-We offer revocable and irrevocable trusts.
-Any Ally account, except IRAs, can be opened as a trust:
+Any Ally account, except IRAs, can be opened for a revocable or irrevocable Trust:

 - Ally CDs

 - Ally Online Savings Accounts

 - Ally Interest Checking Accounts

 We don’t offer accounts for business or corporate Trusts.Was this helpful?

 Will the funds of the trust be protected in an Ally bank account?